GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 This project can also be used for the Model 12 & 6000.
 Please note that the pins on the keyboard connector of these computers are different from the Model II !!

+**Background information**

+Detailed nformation on the keyboard interface can be found in the Model II technical reference manual.
+Essential is the timing relationship between the DATA and CLOCK signals.
+The exact frequency of the CLOCK signal is not critical.
+The tinming is determined by the value of the QuarterPulse.
+The signals are created in 4 parts where the signal level for the DataBit and ClockBit are set high or low.
+After sending the data the stop bit is transmitted